 Is there anything better than sitting out on a warm summer’s evening?
 The soft smell of the Mediterranean and jacarandas about you.
 The remnants of the day’s heat slowly escaping from the pores of your skin.
 The company of good friends, a bottle of something bubbly and the promise that you have a good few months of this to enjoy.
 In short, yes.
 Yes, there is.
 And it goes a little something like this.
 Bang up a 50-foot screen, set up a LOUD sound system, nab a projector and whack on Christopher Nolan’s Dunkirk.
 What am I on about?
 The

 hasn’t officially started until the Montjuic outdoor cinema

 opens its proverbial “doors” for business.
 In fact, it should be a general rule of thumb across all countries and in all cities.
 Forget June 21st and the summer solstice.
 Summer starts when you can watch movies outside in shorts, t-shirts, and flip-flops.
 Sorry, Denmark.

-To the film buffs in the back who are shaking their heads and shrugging their shoulders.
-Who are quietly mumbling to themselves that an outdoor cinema isn’t the proper way to watch film.
-That film is best enjoyed in the artificially darkened and cool confines of the indoor cinema.
+To the film buffs in the back who are shaking their heads and shrugging their shoulders; Who are quietly mumbling to themselves that an outdoor cinema isn’t the proper way to watch a film; That film is best enjoyed in the artificially darkened and cool confines of the indoor cinema.
 You’re wrong!
 The open-air cinema experience is a magical and enchanting one.
 One, where you can find sanctity in the open air, under the silver screen, and laugh, cry and cheer together.
 Perfection.

 When and What’s on